Constructor-io/constructorio-java/README.md

 # Retrieving Recommendation Results

-To retrieve browse results, you will need to create a `BrowseRequest`.
+To retrieve recommendation results, you will need to create a `RecommendationsRequest`.
 In this request, you can also specify the number of results you want and the items (given the ids) that you want to retrieve recommendations for.
 If the results are for a specific user, you can also create a `UserInfo` object, which will allow you to retrieve personalized results.

 ```java
 // Create a RecommendationsRequest with the pod id to request results for